Homemade Organic Dairy Cow Feed Recipe

 It depends on your specific cow, pasture, and priorities, but you could feed your dairy cow a dairy ration the same number of times that you milk them per day.
 For example, if you milk once per day, they would be fed a dairy ration in their stanchion once per day.
 If you milk twice per day, they get fed twice per day.

-Some commercial dairy farms feed their cows three times per day or more so that they can get more milk.
+Some large farms feed their cows three times per day or more so that they can get more milk.
 I wouldn’t recommend that for small farmers and homesteaders.
 There is a point when that gets too expensive, both in dollars and in our time.

 How much should you feed a dairy cow per day?